Regulatory updates

 Auditing updates

-Updates from RBI
+Updates from ICAI

 • Definition of books of account: The FAQs have clarified that the following would be considered as ‘books of account’ maintained in an accounting software and accordingly, an audit trail for the same should be maintained.